Appearance

 dbr.pager

-myDBR offers a client-side pager for browsing larger result sets.
+myDBR provides a client-side pager for browsing larger result sets.

-The pager allows you to embed larger table elements into the report and still control the size of the element.
-It will display a pager component on top of the result set, enabling the user to navigate the result set using the pager.
+This pager allows you to embed larger table elements into the report while maintaining control over the element's size.
+It displays a pager component above the result set, enabling users to navigate through the results efficiently.

 select 'dbr.colstyle', 'release', '%d'; // Formatting the year -> will not use the thousand separator